devtooligan/CSRLend/README.md

 ### Deployment

-1. Prerequisites: This protocol is designed to work with a pre-existing CSR NFTcontract (turnstile) that has registered smart contracts.
+1. Prerequisites: This protocol is designed to work with a pre-existing CSR NFT contract - `Turnstile.sol`.
 2. Deploy `BorrowerNFT.sol`, no constructor args needed.
-This and `LenderNFT` are the NFTs given to borrowers and lenders within the CSRLend protocol.
+This is the  NFT given to borrowers within the CSRLend protocol.
 3. Deploy `LenderNFT.sol`, no constructor args needed.
+This is the  NFT given to lenders and lenders within the CSRLend protocol.
-3. Deploy the core contract, `CSRLend.sol` with the constructor args: addresses of the deployed turnstile, BorrowerNFT, and LenderNFT contracts.
+3. Deploy the core contract, `CSRLend.sol` with the constructor args: addresses of the deployed Turnstile, BorrowerNFT, and LenderNFT contracts.

 ```solidity
     constructor(Turnstile turnstile_, BorrowerNFT borrowerNFT_, LenderNFT lenderNFT_) {